SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 ## Saving the scene
-- [Save](https://slicer.readthedocs.io/en/latest/user_guide/data_loading_and_saving.html#save-data) frequently as the surgical plan can be reopened from where you left it if there is a crash (software malfunction).
+- [Save](https://slicer.readthedocs.io/en/latest/user_guide/data_loading_and_saving.html#save-data) frequently as the surgical plan can be reopened from where you left it if there is a crash (i.e. software malfunction).
 We suggest using the "Save scene as single file (.mrb file format)", then you can save your progress with different names "example_plan_v01.mrb", "example_plan_v02.mrb", etc

 ## Segmentation (Preparation for Virtual Surgical Planning)